Abishek-KJ/Keyboard_Master/README.md

 ## How to run this Project ?

-**Download the Executable File and Open in your Desktop or Laptop**
+**Download the Executable File named Keyboard Master.exe and Open in your Desktop or Laptop**

-**This Special Feature 'Platform-Independent and Portable' enables to run Software and does not require installation.**
+**This Special Feature 'Platform-Independent and Portable' has Ability to run on almost any Operating System and enables to run the Software.
+Does not require installation.**

 ## Software Screenshots